 When Delinquency Turns Into a Default

-When delinquency turns into a default, people who have no other way to repay their debt will be forced to work for their loan back at a rate of interest that is much higher than the original loan amount.
-This means that they will be in debt for longer than they would have been otherwise.
+Those without alternative means to pay back their debt will be compelled to labor for their loan back at a rate of interest much greater than the initial loan amount when delinquency becomes a default.
+They will thereby be in debt for more than they would have been otherwise.

 How does Delinquency Affect Your Credit Score?